tarantool/graphql.0/README.md

 ## Requirements

-* For use: tarantool, lua, lulpeg, luacheck luajit (http://luajit.org/install.html), >=tarantool/shard-1.1-91-gfa88bf8 (optional).
+* For use: tarantool, lua, lulpeg, >=tarantool/shard-1.1-91-gfa88bf8 (optional), tarantool/avro-schema
-* For test (additionally to 'for use'): python 2.7, virtualenv.
+* For test (additionally to 'for use'): python 2.7, virtualenv, luacheck
 * For building apidoc (additionally to 'for use'): ldoc.

 ## License